Vertex Pharmaceuticals Incorporated

 •Povetacicept represents a potentially best-in-class approach to control B cell activity in primary membranous

-Phase 2/3 OLYMPUS pivotal trial evaluating povetacicept in people with pMN, and we initiated the Phase 3 portion
+OLYMPUS pivotal trial evaluating povetacicept in people with pMN, and we confirmed the dose selection for the

 APOL1-Mediated Kidney Disease

 •Inaxaplin is our small molecule for the treatment of APOL1-mediated kidney disease (“AMKD”).
-We completed
+We expect to

-inaxaplin.
-We expect to conduct the pre-planned interim analysis for potential accelerated approval once this cohort
+conduct the pre-planned interim analysis for potential U.S. accelerated approval once the interim analysis cohort has

 Type 1 Diabetes